thothforge/terragrunt_project_scaffold/docs/catalog/docs/guidelines/iac-composition-guidelines.md

 2. **Verify Module Compatibility**: Check Terraform and provider version requirements
 3. **Review Module Documentation**: Understand inputs, outputs, and examples
 4. **Select Appropriate Submodule**: Use specific submodules when available
+5. **Use latest Version for new stack components**: Use the latest or more recent version published for each module

 ### Dependency Management Rules
 1. **Use `dependency` blocks**: Never use `dependencies` for cross-stack references